Mir Emad Hassani: Early life and education

 Mir Emad was born in Qazvin, where he had his early education.
-Mir Emad's family had librarian and accountant positions in Safavid court.
+Mir Emad's family had librarian and accountant positions in the Safavid court.
 He was trained in calligraphy at first by Isa Rangkar and then Malek Deylami.
-Mir Emad later on moved to Tabriz to study with Mohammad Hossein Tabrizi.
+Later on, Mir Emad moved to Tabriz to study with Mohammad Hossein Tabrizi.
 Afterward, he traveled to Ottoman Turkey, Baghdad, Halab and Hijaz.
 He returned to Semnan and worked as a scribe in Shah Abbas's library and later on his court in the capital of Isfahan.

 Rivalry with Ali Reza Abbasi

 In Shah Abbas's court, Mir Emad was not the only calligrapher.
-Ali Reza Abbasi Tabrizi, another famous calligrapher, was also under Shah's patronage.
+Ali Reza Abbasi Tabrizi, another famous calligrapher, was also under the shah's patronage.
 Ali Reza Abbasi's was also a pupil of Mohammad Hossein Tabrizi (Mir Emad's teacher) and later on became Mir Emad's opponent.

 Death

-Mir Emad was later accused of being Sunni, a branch of Islam which was not tolerated under Safavids and implicitly sentenced to death by Shah Abbas.
-In a night, on his way to Hamam, Mir Emad was assassinated by Masud Beik Mesgar Qazvini and for several days no one dared to bury his corpse.
-Finally his pupil, Abu Torab Khattat Esfahani, buried him in Maghsoudbeyk mosque.
+Mir Emad was later accused of being Sunni, a branch of Islam which was not tolerated under the Safavids, and implicitly sentenced to death by Shah Abbas.
+At night, on his way to Hamam, Mir Emad was assassinated by Masoud Bek Mesgar Qazvini and for several days no one dared to bury his corpse.
+Finally his pupil, Aboutorab Esfahani, buried him in Maghsoudbeyk mosque.
 He was not allowed to build a mausoleum for Mir Emad.